CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 - I don't recall ever seeing a genetically 4 legged bug of any kind, kiki should have at least 6 or more limbs, so her kind does, even if she's basically a mix of several different bugs. ;)
 She is not strong enough to fly far without polycrat to boost her strength, but she can jump really big, or glide and also maneuver swiftly in flight.
 Her wings buzz loudly on a low pitch like large bugs.

+**About her appearance in general:**
+- She is unlike anyhting I've seen in fantasy.
+I kinda looked for bugs to combine, and made her unique.
+The eyes and 4 wings come from dragonly, but she can fold them in on her back like winged ants.
+The chelae come from scorpion, the antennae and behavior from ants, and I also gave her some carapace for protection.
+The general idea I had for this character is a tiny adorable woman with cute antennae, and kind of a hive mind edition drama queen behavior.
+- I also didn't look for an existing character class, whether or not she fits any.
+I had a story and a character idea first, and I simply assigned her attribute and skill points to whatever made sense for her specifically.

 ## Notes (I'll probably use someting else for character notes...
 This is far too basic for me.)
 ### For those who struggle with naming(like I do):